 Each WNU Summer Institute involves some 80 participants, called Fellows, selected from promising nuclear professionals who have demonstrated strong leadership potential.
 WNU Fellows become part of an expanding global network of future leaders in the nuclear profession.

-Since the Summer Institute’s inception in 2005, a total of some 800 Fellows from more than 70 countries have successfully completed the WNU Summer Institute.
+Since the Summer Institute’s inception in 2005, a total of some 917 Fellows from 78 countries have successfully completed the WNU Summer Institute.

 Quotes from participants

 “This was a one of a kind experience (…) I grew so much by listening to the lecturers, visiting other sites and by the day to day interactions with people from all over the world.”
 2015 Fellow

 'The SI is a once-in-a-lifetime opportunity to build an international peer network of nuclear professionals from all over the world and from all areas of the nuclear industry' 2011 Fellow

 'The WNU Summer Institute has changed my outlook for the future, both for my career and personally.
 Meeting such a diverse mix of people with different academic, professional and cultural backgrounds has taught me a great deal, as well as opening up a world-wide network to support me in my future career', 2010 Fellow

 'It is the most positive, dynamic, learning experience that you will experience in your life', 2010 Fellow

 'This is a one of a kind opportunity to learn from some of the most influential leaders in the Nuclear Industry!'
 2013 Fellow